GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 {% Codepen { user: 'web-dot-dev', id: 'rNrejXw' } %}

+{% Details %}
+{% DetailsSummary %}
+Can't see the Codepen demo?
+{% endDetailsSummary %}

+{% Img
+  src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/qITTXXZiNV2BFNwvqQTF.png",
+  alt="Two vibrant gradients stacked to help see a comparison.
+The hwb gradient is slightly more vibrant.", width="800", height="360"
+%}

+{% endDetails %}

-This example uses the same colors in HWB but specifies the color space for interpolation to either HWB or OKLAB.
-HWB is a great colorspace for high vibrance but possible dead zones or bright spots (see the cyan hot spot in the top example).
-OKLAB is great for perceptually linear gradients that stay saturated.
+This example uses the same colors in hwb but specifies the color space for interpolation to either hwb or oklab. `hwb` is a great colorspace for high vibrance but possible dead zones or bright spots (see the cyan hot spot in the top example). oklab is great for perceptually linear gradients that stay saturated.
 This feature is a lot of fun as you can try on a few different color spaces to see which gradient you like best.